mikeperry-tor/circpad-sim/README.md

 At the guard/bridge, the first `circpad_cell_event_nonpadding_received`
 event is the onionskin that is to be forwarded to the middle hop.

+Notice that this means that the client and guard traces will exactlty mirror eachother.

 At the middle relay, the first `circpad_cell_event_nonpadding_received` event is the onionskin that is to be forwarded to the exit/third hop.
+This means that it is missing one send/recv pair from the client trace, but should otherwise mirror it.

 If your experiments rely on circuit setup timing information for the handshake before logging begins, please contact us for ways to provide this.
 Otherwise